Car Insurance FAQs

 How long should I keep car insurance statements?

-You can usually dispose of your annual statement once your insurer sends out your new renewals notice.
-It’s a good idea to hold onto a copy of this statement until the next one is sent out for your financial accountants or for tax purposes.
+You can usually dispose of your annual statement once your insurer sends out your new renewal notice, however consider seeking advice from a professional in case you need a record for financial accountants or for tax purposes.

 Can I pause my car insurance?